oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 ![](./images/bw3.png)

-Simply put, this sets the maximum bandwidth for instances created on the node and the total available traffic calculated on a natural-month basis.
+Simply put, this sets the maximum bandwidth for instances created on the node and the total available traffic quota.
 Traffic monitoring and traffic statistics are not enabled by default.
+The traffic cycle follows the natural month by default and resets on the 1st day of each month.
+You can also choose a monthly reset day in the Expiry Settings section later; if 29, 30, or 31 is selected, shorter months automatically use the last day of that month.

 #### agent (Recommended)